 My name is Kevin Miao!
 Now I have finished my Master’s, I will be working as a Data Science Lecturer at UC Berkeley’s Division of Computation, Data Science, and Society over the summer.
 In August, I will start as a Machine Learning Engineer at Apple’s Technology Development Group (TDG).

-I am finishing up my Master’s degree in Electrical Engineering and Computer Science (‘22) at UC Berkeley. 🐻 Under the supervision of Joey Gonzalez and close collaboration with Trevor Darrell, I am working at the intersection of explainable artificial intelligence, deep learning and computer vision.
+I am deeply curious about the intersection of explainable artificial intelligence, deep learning and computer vision.
 Generally, I am interested in investigating how we can make machine learning models more emergent and natural.
-The answer to these questions will allow us to build safe, intelligent large systems which we can safeguard against perturbations or real-time noise.
-My most recent work has focused on creating frameworks for interpretable, self-supervised representation learning.
+Rather than focusing on changing up architecture and increasing compute, I want to find out how we can learn better representations faster in low-data regimes.
+How do we utilize our data efficiently when we cannot afford millions of data points?
+How can we speed up training?
+The answer to these questions will allow us to build safe, intelligent and efficient large systems which we can safeguard against perturbations or threats.

 Miao, K., Dahle, J., Yousefi, S., Buchake, B., Kaur, P., Odisho, A. Y., Cinar, P., & Hong, J. C. (2021).
 Machine learning-based approach to the risk assessment of potentially preventable outpatient cancer treatment-related emergency care and hospitalizations.
 In Journal of Clinical Oncology (Vol. 39, Issue 28 suppl, pp. 333–333).
 American Society of Clinical Oncology (ASCO).